Stages SC2 Indoor Cycle Review

 Even without the console, the SC2 makes for a solid indoor exercise bike.
 However, the console does seem to be a necessary purchase for those who are looking to keep track of their workout statistics.
 This seems like a somewhat contemptible move on the part of Stages, as even many lower tier bikes tend to have at least some form of console in order to track the statistics of the workout.

-It might seem like we have been critical of SC2 bikes, but that is only because they usually deliver such high-quality products.
+It might seem like we have been critical of SC2 bike, but that is only because they usually deliver such high-quality products.
 The SC2 still fits into that higher level of indoor exercise bikes, but just doesn’t quite measure up to others like the SC3.
 The aluminum frame and high-inertia flywheel makes it an extremely well built and durable bike that will last for ages.
 The RythmBar gives all sorts of riders an option on where to put their hands, even if it doesn’t do much more than that.
 The EcoSCRN console almost seems mandatory for those looking to get their long-term workout statistics in order.
 Certainly, the SprintShift is the highlight of the SC2’s features, being the next best thing to automatic resistance switching.
 There is a reason that some of the world’s top indoor cycling studios like SoulCycle, BICYCLE, Psycle, and REVD Indoor Cycling use it as their bike of choice.
 It is a commercial quality bike that many studios and individuals would be grateful to have at their disposal.
 It is only a question of the potential buyer deciding if there is enough here in terms of value for money.
 One thing is for certain: the SC2 is a solid choice for any cycling enthusiast who decides to drop money on it.